cs481-ekh/f21-famada/index.md

 ## Adjunct Faculty Management Tool (Python, Django Framework)

+## Problem Statement

+The _SPS_ reached out because their current system for mangaging faculty is done completely manually.
+This management is done through the use of spreadsheets which is tedious, can result in data entry errors and provides little scalability. _SPS_ hoped that we could develop an application that could be accessed on and off campus that would allow for easy data addition, querying, and manipulation.
+Along with this _SPS_ saw a need for functionality to import their current database from a CSV and the ability to export their query results to a CSV.

 You can use the [editor on GitHub](https://github.com/cs481-ekh/f21-famada/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.